I’m working on my most ambitious project yet. I’m looking for answers to the fundamental innovation question: What defines a better product?

 - Entrepreneurs often unconsciously invent or fake problems to justify building their solution because of their Innovator Bias for the solution.

 - If your starting problems fail to resonate with prospects, it’s hard to set up conversations with them because they’re too busy fighting their own “real” problems.

 - You can’t simply ask customers about their top problems because they often don’t know, don’t want to tell you, don’t know what to tell you, or give you a solution instead of a problem.

 And here are some more:

-- Same is true with open-ended observation techniques.
+- The same is true with open-ended observation techniques.

 - Leading with problems can put your prospects on the defensive because people don’t like to feel vulnerable.

-- Some products are hard to frame in terms of problems e.g. desire-driven products like video games, fashion, or a movie.
+- Some products are hard to frame regarding problems, e.g., desire-driven products like video games, fashion, or a movie.

 So, is there a better way?